 To add the content, think of what you can say about each point of your wireframe in a couple of sentences.
-There is no restriction on the number of words and don’t try to perfect anything here—just write.
+There is no restriction on the number of words but don’t try to perfect anything here—just write.
 Remember, more is better because you can always trim down later.

 When you’re done, you will be looking at your first draft and you can reward yourself with another break or close this task for the day.
 When you resume, see if you feel the information is sufficient for the reader to adequately understand each point.
 If not, add some more.
 If it’s too much, trim it down.
-Soon, before you know it, a near ready page you never thought you could write confidently will be right in front of you, beautifully expressing everything you would have easily said if you were speaking to someone.
+Soon, before you know it, a near ready page you never thought you could write confidently will be right in front of you, beautifully expressing everything you would have easily said if you were speaking with someone.

-Polishing and finishing your draft.
+Polishing and finishing your draft

 You are now at the final stage of your note – polishing and finishing.
 Do the following:

 Title: Add a suitable title to summarize what your note is about – the result a reader will get by reading it.
 Your objective may already have defined most of it.
 You can write your title in two parts: Main and Subtitle.
-The subtitle will allow you to use a few more words to elaborate the main title.
+The subtitle will allow you to use a few more words to elaborate about the main title.

 Seek an opinion: Share your note with a couple of people.
 You can tell them where you plan to use it but don’t tell them what it’s about or you will influence them.
 You can get some valuable feedback this way.
 If they understand what you want to convey, you’re doing fine.
 Use their feedback to tweak your note.

-Removing the barriers that are preventing you from writing.
+Removing the barriers that are preventing you from writing

 Earlier in this blog, I mentioned that sometimes people are not able to write because of certain barriers.
 Here are five barriers that may apply to you and how you can remove them.